-ERP Plot
+ERP plot

 ERP plot is plot type for visualisation of Event-related potentials.
 It can fully represent time and experimental condition dimensions using lines.